Information:

 SN38 3FN

-We can see either an original copy of the death certificate or a certified copy (opens in a new window).
+We can see either an original copy of the death certificate or a certified copy.

 0800 464 30 18

-Deal with the estate and will
+Dealing with the estate and will

 A person’s estate includes everything they own or that’s registered in their name, including money (cash, bank accounts or building society accounts), property, insurance policies, stocks and shares.
 After someone dies, their estate is either shared out according to their will or, in the case of intestacy (this means where no will was left), it’s given to their next of kin.